 Many of our faculty members are renowned experts in the field.
-They have earned recognitions from the American Counseling Association, Association for Counselor Education and Supervision, Texas Counseling Association, and Chi Sigma Iota international honor society.
+They’ve earned recognitions from the American Counseling Association, Association for Counselor Education and Supervision, Texas Counseling Association and Chi Sigma Iota international honor society for students, professional counselors and counselor educators.
 Their research interests include:

-More targeted research has been conducted on suicide prevention, mental health services for low-income clients, counseling and play therapy in schools, near-death experiences, and spiritual transformation.
-Weíve also received the Association for Counselor Education and Supervisionís Outstanding Program Award and its Publication in Counselor Education and Supervision Award multiple times.
+More targeted research has been conducted on suicide prevention, mental health services for low-income clients, counseling and play therapy in schools, near-death experiences and spiritual transformation.
+We’ve also received the Association for Counselor Education and Supervision’s Outstanding Program Award and its Publication in Counselor Education and Supervision Award multiple times.

 These tracks prepare you to become a school counselor for children in preschool through 12th grade.
-You will become familiar with school counseling and guidance services, develop better self-understanding, and develop the competencies of professional school counselors.
+You’ll become familiar with school counseling and guidance services, develop better self-understanding and develop the competencies of professional school counselors.

 Program admission is competitive.
 Provisional admission requirements are:

-After attending the orientation meeting and completing a group interview, the Masterís Admissions Committee conducts a holistic review of all applicants.
-You will receive a letter regarding admission within one month of the orientation and interview.
-If you are granted provisional admission, you should contact the counseling program for academic advising before registration.
+After attending the orientation meeting and completing a group interview, the Master’s Admissions Committee conducts a holistic review of all applicants.
+You’ll receive a letter regarding admission within one month of the orientation and interview.
+If you’re granted provisional admission, you should contact the counseling program for academic advising before registration.

 Our department funds several scholarships to help you pursue a graduate degree.
-For more information on scholarships, visit www.coe.unt.edu/che.
-Information about other financial assistance programs is available at gradschool.unt.edu or financialaid.unt.edu.
+For more information on scholarships, visit our website.
+Information about other financial assistance programs is available at the Graduate School's website or the Financial Aid site.

-The center offers individual counseling as well as couple, family and group counseling.
-Low-cost counseling services are provided by counselors-intraining under the supervision of faculty members using the latest in audiovisual technology.
+The center offers individual counseling and couple, family and group counseling.
+Low-cost counseling services are provided by counselors-intraining under a faculty member’s supervision using the latest in audiovisual technology.

-The center encourages the development and emotional growth of children through the process of play therapy, a dynamic interpersonal relationship between a child and a trained therapist.
+The center encourages children’s development and emotional growth through play therapy, a dynamic interpersonal relationship between a child and a trained therapist.
 The center provides training, research, publications, counseling services and scholarships, and it acts as a clearinghouse for literature in the field.